HMoana/Shopping-Easy/README.md

 # Shopping Easy

-## ReactJS E-Commerce Shopping Cart
+## React E-Commerce Shopping Cart
 ---

 ### **Overview**

-Created an E-Commerce Shopping Cart where a user can shop around and add items to a shopping cart.
+Created an E-Commerce Shopping app where a user can shop around and add items to a shopping cart.

 ---